 How To Use Your Lead Manager

-As you well know, here at Mark My Words Media, data is the lifeblood of our business.
+As you know, here at Mark My Words Media, data is the lifeblood of our business, and feedback from you is the backbone of your lead generation campaign.
 Without your detailed feedback, we are left to fend for ourselves and make assumptions based on our broad discussions regarding the campaign.
 With your help, we can focus your campaign on the types of leads that drive more dollars to your bottom line and make you happy.

 To that end, we have developed our lead management system to keep you informed about each and every lead that we deliver and to make it simple for you to provide the feedback we need.